 While relatively easy to prevent, fin rot can be difficult to cure once it does set in, particularly in the more advanced stages.
 If left untreated, fin rot will eventually kill the diseased fish and may infect all the other fish in the tank as well.

-- Cause/ organism: Aeromonas, Pseudomonas fluorescens, or Vibrio bacteria
+It's caused by either the Aeromonas, Pseudomonas fluorescens, or Vibrio bacteria.

 The most common causes of fin rot are poor water quality and improperly low water temperature.
 Overcrowding the tank, feeding outdated food or overfeeding the fish, and moving or handling the fish can also cause stress leading to fin rot.